 The Louisiana Gulf Coast Billfish Classic is a sportfishing tournament where participants agree to fish in a fair and ethical manner.
 While the tournament does not strictly enforce the use of IGFA rules, it certainly expects that only minor technical differences will be employed by anglers.
 One noted exception is the allowance that the rod may be handed off one time within the first minute of the fight.

 The full page of State Saltwater Fishing Rules can be found at http://www.wlf.louisiana.gov/fishing/saltwater-finfish.

 The Captain’s Meeting will be held on Wednesday at 5:30pm at the Hurricane Hole.
 The captain, owner or designated team representative must sign-in and be present at the captain’s meeting.
 Rules are Subject to Change.
 Any changes to the rules and final instructions will be given at the meeting.
 All participants are invited to attend the Kick-off Party following the meeting at 6:00pm.

-Anglers must obtain a Louisiana Saltwater Fishing License which can be purchased locally or online. http://www.wlf.louisiana.gov/recreational-fishing-licenses.
+Anglers must obtain a Louisiana Basic Fishing License, a Saltwater Fishing License, and Saltwater Landing Permit.
+All of which can be obtained locally or online. https://www.wlf.louisiana.gov/page/recreational-saltwater-finfish

 Boats may begin fishing at 10:01am on Thursday morning and continue fishing until the scales close at 8:00pm on Saturday.
 Boats cannot be trailered during fishing hours and must return to weigh-in by water.
 All boats with catch & release videos and fish to be weighed, must pass under the Grand Isle Bridge and check in by 8:00pm on Saturday.